theCanadianHat/OCA8/chapters/3/reviewQuestions/readme.md

 - F. The code does not compile.

 ### A2.
+A, C, D. The code compiles fine.
+Line 3 points to the `String` in the string pool.
+Line 4 calls the `String` constructor explicitly and is therefore a different object than `s`.
+Lines 5 and 7 check for object equality, which is true, and so print `one` and `three`.
+Line 6 uses object reference equality, which is not true since we have different objects.
+Line 7 also compares references but is true since both references point to the object from the string pool.
+Line 8 also compares references but is true since both references point to the object from the string pool.
+Finally, line 9 compares one object from the string pool with one that was explicitly constructed and returns `false`.

 ### Q3.
 Which are true statements?
 (Choose all that apply)
 - A. An immutable object can be modified.